theandym/progLipsum/README.md

 ## Usage

-This app can be used by anyone to define custom data formats and populate the formats with data.
-Current data variables are dependent on those defined by the `mannequin` gem.
+This app free and open-source.
+It can be used by anyone to define custom data formats and populate the formats with data.
+Current data variables are dependent on those defined by the [`mannequin`](https://github.com/theandym/mannequin) gem.

 ## Contributing

-Contributions to this app, or to the [`mannequin`](https://github.com/theandym/mannequin) gem, are welcome, both together as well as separately.
+Contributions to this app, or to the [`mannequin`](https://github.com/theandym/mannequin) gem, are welcome.
+Such contributions could take the form of adding new variable types, in which case contributions to both would be appreciated (although not necessary).
+Or they might come on their own as enhancements or new features.
+Either way, the following steps apply:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)